 sudo updatedb

-Updates the database used by locate
+Updates the database used by locate to include new files.

 Search for Files in a Specific Directory